 CHILDREN ATTEND THE JUNIOR HIGH SCHOOL

 The Biondan Family went to São Luís twice to visit the school and admire the astonishing work of Sister Armida.
-Each time Walter, Arturo and Elisabetta were moved in seeing all the citizens of the town gathered to welcome them with greatest honors.
+Each time Walter and Arturo were moved in seeing all the citizens of the town gathered to welcome them with greatest honors.
 What they reallly wanted to see, though, were the kids and their quality of life.

 Their behaviour at school was characterized by tidiness, serenity, cheerfulness and commitment.